Japan pledges to work with Mozambique towards restarting $20bn LNG project

 She urged Mozambique to promote security in Cabo Delgado where Islamists have been fighting government forces since 2017.
 Aid agencies estimate that 4,400 people have died in the conflict, which, at its height around 2021, displaced 1mn civilians.

-“Referring to the importance of the liquefied natural gas development project in Cabo Delgado province, which has been suspended due to the terrorism, Minister Kamikawa requested further efforts by Mozambique to improve and maintain security in the region,” Portuguese news agency Lusa cited a note released by the Japanese foreign ministry as saying.
+“Referring to the importance of the liquefied natural gas development project in Cabo Delgado Province, which has been suspended due to the terrorism, Minister Kamikawa requested further efforts by Mozambique to improve and maintain security in the region,” Portuguese news agency Lusa cited a note released by the Japanese foreign ministry as saying.

 Kenya’s prolonged economic upheavals are taking a toll on businesses with the number of listed companies having issued profit warnings now at nine.
 Crown Paints and WPP Scangroup are the latest ... more